bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 ## Migrate your platform

-This section explains how to migrate a platform that uses one of the Bonita BPM bundles.
+This section explains how to migrate a platform that uses one of the Bonita bundles.

-1. Download the target version bundle and the migration tool for your Edition from the [BonitaSoft site](http://www.bonitasoft.com/downloads-v2) for Bonita BPM Community edition or from the [Customer Portal](https://customer.bonitasoft.com/download/request) for Bonita BPM Subscription Pack editions.
+1. Download the target version bundle and the migration tool for your Edition from the [BonitaSoft site](http://www.bonitasoft.com/downloads-v2) for Bonita Community edition or from the [Customer Portal](https://customer.bonitasoft.com/download/request) for Bonita Subscription Pack editions.
 1. Unzip the migration tool zip file into a directory.
 In the steps below, this directory is called `bonita-migration`.
 1. If you use Oracle or Microsoft SQL Server, add the JDBC driver for your database type to `bonita-migration/lib`.
 This is the same driver as you have installed in your web server `lib` directory.